somebodywashere/quests-for-emerald/Chapter 4/Day 3 & 4.md

   // Minter resource that needed to be able to mint new NFTs. pub resource Minter {

-    pub fun createNFT(name: String, favouriteFood: String, luckyNumber: Int): @NFT {
+	// Function to "mint" NFT and return it pub fun createNFT(name: String, favouriteFood: String, luckyNumber: Int): @NFT {
       return <- create NFT(_name: name, _favouriteFood: favouriteFood, _luckyNumber: luckyNumber)
     }

-    pub fun createMinter(): @Minter {
+	// Function to create Minter resource and return it pub fun createMinter(): @Minter {
       return <- create Minter()
     }